zengm-games/zengm/README.md

 ### Step 4 - Testing

-ESLint, Flow, and, stylelint are used to enforce some coding standards.
+TypeScript and ESLint are used to enforce some coding standards.
 To run them on the entire codebase, run

     yarn run lint